 The textbook writers are fond of saying that the superior mirage is just like the inferior mirage, but upside down; that is, the “reflecting” layer in the atmosphere is overhead instead of underfoot.
 But that statement isn't quite right, because the curvature of the Earth can't be inverted, and it plays an important part in these phenomena.
 Furthermore, the inferior mirage is somewhat simplified because rays can't pass through the Earth.
 But when the “reflecting” layer is overhead, additional phenomena can occur because rays can penetrate far beyond it.

 Here's a ray diagram for a superior mirage.
 To make the “reflection,” I've put a little zigzag into the temperature profile of the Standard Atmosphere: there's a thermal inversion of 2°C between 50 and 60 m height above the surface.
-(This inversion layer is shaded in the diagram.)
+(This inversion layer is shaded in the diagram below.)
 The observer is placed 54 m above the surface, just below the middle of the inversion.

 The ray curvature within the inversion is stronger than the curve of the Earth, which produces some remarkable effects.
 Before considering the details, let's look at the general features.